 Since there are many parameters to be taken into account when developing the assumptions, we invite you to contact us by e-mail at [email protected].

-We will help you to choose the right parameters for your devices.
+We [email protected] help you to choose the right parameters for your devices.